dgraph-io/dgraph/wiki/content/query-language/index.md

 <公司>: string .
 ```

-This syntax allows for internationalized predicate, but fulltext indexing still defaults to English.
+This syntax allows for internationalized predicate names, but full-text indexing still defaults to English.
 To use the right tokenizer for your language, you need to use the `@lang` directive and enter values using your
 language tag.